Enalean/tuleap-documentation-en/languages/en/installation-guide/full-installation.rst

 Tuleap can be installed on the following Linux x86_64 systems:
  -  **CentOS or RedHat 6.x** is the recommended platform
  -  CentOS or RedHat 5.x with PHP 5.3 is still maintained but not recommended anymore
- -  Debian 7.x is in alpha version.
-It is not recommended and maintained.
-Use it at your own risks.

 Note that **CentOS or RedHat 7.x is not yet supported**.